kristynrb/WDI-Folder-Script/README.md

 # WDI-Folder-Script
 This script provides the folder structure for General Assembly's Web Development Immersive class repository.
 It includes a GA logo which can be reused on each of your file documents.

-Plans for future improvement: Adding license information for the repository.
+Plans for future improvement:
+- Adding license information for the repository.
+- double digit days and weeks for easier sorting.

 ### To run the script
 - Clone the `wdiFolderScript` file or paste the code from that file into a new file on your local machine.